rhinoman/caller-id/README.md

 I'm using a UNIQUE constraint in the H2 database to enforce this.
 You'll see a few warnings for this in the log, these records are skipped and not loaded into the DB.

+I'm using the google [libphonenumber](https://github.com/googlei18n/libphonenumber) to parse, format, and validate phone numbers.